 Unless you’re expecting an influx in cash in the very near future but are in a desperate and immediate need for cash to tie you over, for the time being, a payday loan is a risky option.
 APR’s can be as high as 400% and need repaying in full, rather than in instalments.
 This should be a last resort option.
 It’s easy to become trapped in an endless cycle of re-borrowing in order to pay the last payday loan off.

 Emergency pawn loan

-Are There Alternatives to an Emergency Business Loan?
+Are There Alternatives to Emergency Business Loans?

 Your personal credit score will not be affected by your business loans.
 Nonetheless, you still need to submit your personal credit rating.
 You also need to prove your revenue for a year or two.
 Banks have tightened their lending criteria in recent times and often require financial history or in-depth account records to assess the capacity of the business to handle their financial obligations.
-This means that applying for an emergency business loan through a bank can be a tedious, time-consuming process.
+This means that applying for emergency business loans through a bank can be a tedious, time-consuming process.
 For this reason, if you need funds fast, then banks aren’t a great option.

 Emergency business loans may come at a higher cost for borrowers with no proof of income and a poor credit rating.
 When this happens, it is advisable to search for other options.
 Here are two alternatives which could help you establish or maintain your business especially when there is an urgent need for funds: